Providence Diocese to turn over 70 years of records in sex abuse probe

 “It also affirms our longstanding commitment to transparency and accountability in dealing with clergy sexual abuse of minors,” he said.

-The MOU struck between the state and the diocese expands on a 2016 agreement when the church pledged to forward all accusations to three agencies: the state police, local law enforcement and the attorney general’s office.
-The statement said the newest agreement will provide “fuller access to historical records.”
+The deal struck between the state and the diocese expands on a 2016 agreement when the church pledged to forward all accusations to three agencies: the state police, local law enforcement and the attorney general’s office.

+The newest agreement will provide “fuller access to historical records,” according to the attorney general’s office, which said the agreement provides for confidential and privileged information to be protected “as appropriate.”

-The files will be handed over to investigators within five days and be provided on a rolling basis throughout the review.
+The files will be handed over to investigators within five days and be provided on a rolling basis throughout the review, according to the agreement.

 Tim White (twhite@wpri.com) is the Target 12 investigative reporter and host of Newsmakers for WPRI 12 and Fox Providence.
 Follow him on Twitter and on Facebook

-Note: Correction: This story has been modified from its original version to show the William Murphy referenced was not the former House Speaker.